Corey Mace: Toronto Argonauts

 On January 6, 2022, it was announced that Mace had joined the Toronto Argonauts as the team's defensive coordinator.
 In his first season as a defensive coordinator, he won the Grey Cup following the team's victory in he 109th Grey Cup game.
 On November 29, 2022, it was reported by TSN insider Farhan Lalji that Mace was one of three finalists for the vacant Ottawa Redblacks head coaching job.
 However, he remained with the Argonauts for the 2023 season and later agreed to a contract extension on October 13, 2023.

 Saskatchewan Roughriders

 On November 29, 2023, TSN reported that Mace had been named as the new head coach of the Saskatchewan Roughriders.
 The Roughriders officially announced him as the team's 48th head coach in club history on November 30, 2023.
+He also served as the team's defensive coordinator.
 In his first season, he led the team to a 9–8–1 record and a home playoff game following a two-year post-season drought, but lost to the Winnipeg Blue Bombers in the West Final.
+In 2025, the Roughriders finished first in the league with a 12–6 record and Mace led his team to a 112th Grey Cup championship, his first as a head coach and his fourth overall.
+In 2026, he appointed defensive coordinator duties to Josh Bell.